RinYukiohara/KarnaBOT-Info/index.md

 # Multi Roll

 I have not yet found a solution to the delay in messages since it sends each servant in a single message.
 I have tried to use embeds and code blocks but the for loop makes it extremely difficult to do anything.
-For now, the best things to do is just wait for the ten servants to be listed before messaging again.
+For now, the best thing to do is wait for the ten servants to be listed before messaging again.

 # FAQ